0xPolygonID/refresh-service/docs/protocol.md

 ## Algorithm of client interaction with refresh service

-To implement credential refreshing, we need to follow the following algorithm to look up the credentials when a proof request is received:
+To implement credential refreshing, we need to follow next algorithm to look up for the credentials when a proof request is received:

 ![auto-refresh.drawio.svg](assets/auto-refresh.drawio.svg)